-My dad's answer to every child rearing problem was, "get a job".
+My dad's answer to every child rearing problem was his three magic words, "get a job".
 There wasn't much we were prohibited from owning...but we'd have to go get it ourselves.
-Well, by age 16, it was pretty obvious I wasn't going to be getting help buying this computer I wanted, so I was going to have to pay for it myself.
-And, what better way of buying something one is interested in than working for the people that sell it?
+It was pretty obvious I was to have to pay for it myself.
+What better way of buying something one is interested in than working for the people that sell it?
 Employee discount!

 There were three places that sold computers I thought I'd try applying to.